alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 First off, I'd like to commend you on your decision to change career paths.
 It takes a lot of guts to enter a new industry, especially one as challenging as computer programming.

-I'm impressed by your initiative to learn (Codeacademy/Stanford Lectures) and commitment to improve.
+I'm impressed by your initiative to learn ([Codeacademy][6]/Stanford Lectures) and commitment to improve.
 You may not realize it, but these are crucial skills to becoming a good developer!
 The only item I don't readily see is your skillset, which brings me to my next point.

 You want to learn more about RoR, Java, Javascript, and Python - that's great.
 You've dedicated hours to learning programming practices and algorithms - even better.

 But what have you *made*?
 What can you show me that demonstrates you *know* this stuff?
-Degrees, GPA's, and certifications are nice, but in the end, I would take someone who has created an iPhone app on their own than someone who passed a course on objective-c.
+Degrees, GPA's, and certifications are nice, but in the end, I would highly consider taking someone who's created an iPhone app on their own than someone who passed a course on objective-c.

 I understand the challenges in front of you.
 Since you come from a different industry, you have no prior "real-world" coding experience.
 Since you can't commit to another 4 years of college, a degree is out of the question.
 The only option I see left is to, for a lack of words, **hustle**.